oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/istio/istio.md

-* The operator supports Istio versions 1.7 and higher, and has been tested with single and multicluster Istio installations from 1.7.3 up to 1.11.x
+* The operator supports Istio versions 1.7 and higher, and has been tested with single and multicluster Istio installations from 1.7.3 up to 1.11.x.

-* You cannot setup a NodePort using `domain.spec.adminServer.adminService.channels` with a `channelName` of `default`, `default-secure`, and `default-admin`.
+* You cannot set up a NodePort using `domain.spec.adminServer.adminService.channels` with a `channelName` of `default`, `default-secure`, and `default-admin`.
   Any attempt will result in an error when deploying a domain in combination with Istio.